 The function of the ICB

 - The ICB has qualifications for many different types of business fields.
-Including accounting, bookkeeping, financial management and entrepreneurship.
+Including accounting, bookkeeping, financial management, business management and entrepreneurship

 The Institute of Certified Bookkeepers is based in South Africa and is recognised by FASSET as one of their QAP (Quality Assurance Partner).
 While the ICB is based in South Africa, it does have an affiliation with both the IFA (Institute of Financial Accountants) and the IAB (International Association of Bookkeepers) both of which operate from the United Kingdom.